a woman and a child playing in a tent

 According to the AAP, two parents work better than one parent, assuming they love each other and their child and have the economic and social security to support their child’s development.

-While the U.S. Supreme Court has already spoken on the issue by legalizing same-sex adoption in 2017, most states have been uncomfortably silent.
+While the U.S. Supreme Court has already spoken on the issue by legalizing same-sex adoption in 2017, many states have remained silent on the issue.

 With the 2022 Supreme Court decision in Dobbs v.
-Jackson Women’s Health Organization, the Court has moved decidedly to the extreme right by overturning the landmark case of Roe v.
+Jackson Women’s Health Organization, the Court moved decisively to the extreme right by overturning the landmark case of Roe v.
 Wade.
-In doing so, the Court also called into doubt the constitutionality of same-sex marriage and, by extension, same-sex adoption.
+In doing so, the Court also called into question the constitutionality of same-sex marriage and, by extension, same-sex adoption.

 Even though the Supreme Court’s Courts majority has moved decisively to the far right on abortion, the Pew Research polling shows that 61% of Americans still support same-sex marriage while 31% are against it.